SwapnaliMali/PythonBasics/README.md

 # PythonBasics
-This Repository will contain all the python basic concepts details &amp; practice codes will be included
+This Repositorycontains all the python basic concepts details &amp; practice codes will be included